Takeaways from the Steelers Thursday training camp practice

 - Pittsburgh SteelersLiveTodayTomorrowvs--|

-The Pittsburgh Steelers braved the heat on Thursday for another training camp practice.
-Here are our big takeaways as the Steelers took the pads off for this one.
+The Pittsburgh Steelers put the pads back on for Thursday’s training camp practice and the team got a pair of starters back in the fold.
+Here are five big takeaways from practice.

 Charles LeClaire-USA TODAY Sports